minto-ai/vibration-casestudies/case-5.md

-"**Root Cause:** Crack formation in the impeller of a Fly Ash Slurry Pump
+**Root Cause:** Crack formation in the impeller of a Fly Ash Slurry Pump

 Observations from Different Positions of the Motor and Pump